3 Cold-Weather Comfort Food Recipes That Take 15 Minutes Or Less

-During the summer, when you don’t have time to do anything other than grab a tub of hummus and chuck some pitta in the toaster, it doesn’t matter that your dinner is unfulfilling.
+During the summer, when you don’t have time to do anything other than grab a tub of hummus and chuck some pitta breads in the toaster, it doesn’t matter that your dinner is unfulfilling.
 The sun nourishes your soul; carrot sticks are a happy bonus.
-However, when autumn and its cooler, darker evenings start to roll in, it's understandable to want something comforting – not to mention piping hot – that can be on the table in 15 minutes flat.
+However, when it is cold and darker evenings start to roll in, it's understandable to want something comforting – not to mention piping hot – that can be on the table in 15 minutes flat.

 A lot of winter warmer recipes (see: stews) can take forever, and while using the slow cooker is fine at weekends, on midweek evenings after a long day at work, the last thing you want is to have to wait hours for food.